Till Financial Review

 How to Open an Account with Till Financial

-You can open a Till Financial account for any kid age 8 or older.
+You can open a Till Financial account for kids of any age.
 Here's how to get started:

 Till needs to confirm your identity when you open an account.
 Be prepared to provide information like your name, email, phone number, address, date of birth, and Social Security number.